2023 James Logan Martin Luther King Jr Invitational

 5. Please talk clearly and slowly.

-From San Jose CA. My son is active in debate and I've judged speech and debate competitions for 3+ years.
-I work in the technology industry in strategy, operations, and managing programs.
+From San Jose CA. My son is active in debate and I've judged speech and debate competitions for ~6 years.

 Speed- I prefer elucidation and clarity to speed.